 Weather: lowest rainfall is from July to October; boat travel should be safest at this time; ‘speeds’ are normally equipped with life jackets.
 But assume rain at any time.

-Flights: The trip will begin and end in Ternate, and is serviced by several airlines from Jakarta via Makassar and Manado or maybe direct.
+Flights: The trip begins and ends in Ternate, and is serviced by several airlines from Jakarta via Makassar and Manado or maybe direct.
 Wings and Susi Air service some local routes within the Halmaheras.

-Day 2 (Sunday): ‘speed’ from Kampung Baru port on Ternate to Sofifi across the strait to mainland Halmahera (about one hour); hire cars to Tobelo (about four hours); Hotel President.
+Day 2: ‘speed’ from Kampung Baru port on Ternate to Sofifi across the strait to mainland Halmahera (about one hour); hire cars to Tobelo (about four hours).

-Day 3 (Monday): mid-morning start; climb Dukono and after see ‘fireworks display’ after sunset; descent with headlamps; return to Hotel President sometime before sunrise; ‘Java Lava juice’ available.
+Day 3: very early start; 4WD to Dukono trail head; climb and see ‘fireworks display’ after sunset; descent with headlamps; return to hotel sometime before sunrise.

-Day 4 (Tuesday): sleep; hire cars to Sofifi; charter ‘speed’ from Sofifi to Jailolo; Hotel Camar; relax.
-‘Java Lava juice’ possibly available.
+Day 4 (Tuesday): return to Sofifi; ‘speed’ from Sofifi to Jailolo; hotel; relax.

-Day 5 (Wednesday): 0500 start; two hour road trip to Gamkonora trail head; descend by about 17:00; dinner en route at Trans, a Javanese transmigration settlement (excellent soto ayam!); Hotel Camar.
-Stock up on ‘Java Lava juice’ as difficult to find in Ternate.
+Day 5: very early start; two hours by road to Gamkonora trail head; descend by about 17:00; dinner en route at Trans, a Javanese transmigration settlement (excellent soto ayam!); return to hotel at Jailolo.

-Day 8 (Saturday): spare day in event of delays.
-If all goes to schedule, serious climbers may wish to climb Kei Matubu on the neighboring island of Tidore – achievable with ease in one day.
+Day 8: spare day in event of delays.
+If all goes to schedule, serious climbers may wish to climb Kei Matubu on the neighbouring island of Tidore – achievable with ease in one day.